aristanetworks/ansible-cvp/ansible_collections/arista/cvp/docs/how-to/v3/cv_image_v3.md

 ## Specific settings

-As module is in charge of uploading large file to remote Cloudvision, it is highly recommended to change default value for [`ansible_command_timeout` and `ansible_connect_timeout`](https://docs.ansible.com/ansible/latest/network/getting_started/network_connection_options.html) to allow ansible enough time to upload content.
+As this module is in charge of uploading large files to Cloudvision, it is highly recommended to change the default value for [ansible_command_timeoutandansible_connect_timeout](https://docs.ansible.com/ansible/latest/network/getting_started/network_connection_options.html) to allow ansible enough time to upload the files.

 As it is dependant of execution environment, these values must be defined by user and it can be updated only for a specific task: